 I tweeted to Hachette, HarperCollins, Macmillan, and Simon & Schuster to ask if they have created a license similar to Penguin Random House.
 I’ll update this page as I learn more information.

 A book falls into the public domain when the copyright has expired.
 Works in the public domain belong to all of us and can be used for any purpose including public performance without any reporting requirements or royalty payments owed to anyone.

-In the US, any book published in or before 1924 is in the public domain.
+In the US, any book published in or before 1927 is in the public domain.
 Each 1 January, the next year’s books will join the public domain.
-For instance, on 1/1/2021, books published in 1925 become public domain material.
+For instance, on 1/1/2023, books published in 1927 became public domain material.

 Some wonderful Public Domain books for children can be found at these sites:

 - The Public Domain Sherpa site lists over a dozen sites, including this collection of “Literature for Children”

 - Baldwin Library of Historical Children’s Literature at the University of Florida

 Some authors decide they want to give up some or all of their copyright protection and have adopted a Creative Commons license for it.
 This organization offers 6 licensing options that give people permission to do certain things with the original work.
 All Creative Commons licenses require attribution, and some do have restrictions.
 If you’re planning an online performance, you need to be careful to choose a work that allows you to “remix” and “redistribute”.

 In searching for texts with Creative Commons licenses, I mostly found sites offering only images.
 Authors may not know about this kind of license or may be opposed to using it.
 However, I discovered you can find some children’s books published with Creative Commons licenses such as these example sites:

 Of course, if you write your own story, you are free to read it online and/or record it because you own the copyright.